-Best grown in acidic, humusy, organically rich, medium moisture, moisture-retentive but well-drained soils in part shade to full shade.
-Prefers a sun dappled shade.
-Plant in a location protected from strong winter winds.
-Good soil drainage is essential (doesn't like “wet feet”).
+Best grown in acidic, organically rich, humusy, medium moisture, moisture-retentive but well-drained soils in part shade.
+Prefers a sun dappled or high open shade.
+Morning sun with afternoon shade is also acceptable.
+Tolerates a fair amount of sun in cool northern summers, but leaves may scorch in hot afternoon sun in the St. Louis area.
+Plant in a location protected from strong winds.
+Plants perform well on north or east facing slopes.
+Do not site plants within or near the drip line of trees in the walnut family (most rhododendrons/azaleas are sensitive to toxic juglones produced by roots of walnuts, butternuts, pecans and hickories).
+Good soil drainage is essential (plants do not like “wet feet”).
 Poor drainage inevitably leads to root rot, therefore raised beds/plantings should be considered in heavy clay soils such as those present in much of the St. Louis area.
 Shallow, fibrous root systems (do not cultivate around plants) will benefit greatly from a mulch (e.g., wood chips, bark or pine needles) to help retain moisture and stabilize soil temperatures.
 Roots must never be allowed to dry out.
-Acidify soils as needed.
+Acidify soils as needed (plants generally like soil pH in the range of 5.0 to 5.5).
+Add sulfur or iron sulfate to soils to lower the pH.
+Add limestone or lime to soils to raise the pH.
 Clip off spent flower clusters immediately after bloom as practicable.

 ‘English Roseum’ is a dense, mound-forming, evergreen rhododendron that typically grows to a mature height of 4-10’ tall and 5-11’ wide.
 It features large tresses of light rose-lilac flowers in spring (mid-season).
 Elliptic to oblong leathery dark green leaves (3-6” long) are evergreen.

-Mass, group or specimen for shrub borders, mixed borders, woodland gardens and shade gardens.
-Also effective in foundation plantings and as a specimen around the home.
+Mass, group or specimen.
+Shrub borders, mixed borders, woodland gardens and shade gardens.
+Also effective in foundation plantings or as a hedge.
+Woodland margins.